Russia-Ukraine war: Putin finds himself alone as criticism mounts

 Reports, however, point out that the West might not entirely be clear on significant holdings that are tied to him.

-Additionally, sanctions on Russia ensured that the Russian Rouble plunged 30 per cent on Monday.
+Additionally, sanctions on Russia ensured that the Russian rouble plunged 30 per cent on Monday.
 Western allies ramped up new sanctions, including cutting some of its banks off the SWIFT financial network and limiting Moscow's ability to deploy its $630 billion foreign reserves and shuttering their airspace to Russian aircraft.

 Two Russian billionaires, Mikhail Fridman and Oleg Deripaska, have also called for an end to the war.
 Fridman called the conflict a tragedy for both Russia and Ukraine.
 Deripaska, used a post on Telegram to called for peace talks to begin "as fast as possible".